-The lives of th characters are intertwined and their lives change forever…
+The different lives of three characters are intertwined as their lives change forever.

 Udall lives alone in a neat, tidy apartment.
-He locks the door with a number of locks, locking and unlocking the front door five times, then he puts on the light and off the light in the same repetitive manner.
-He washes his hands in boiling water – so hot you can see the steam – and using two bars of soap repetitively then discarding them.
+He locks the door with several locks, locking and unlocking the front door five times, then he puts on the light and off the light in the same repetitive manner.
+He washes his hands in boiling water – so hot you can see the steam – and uses two bars of soap repetitively then discards them.
 He then starts work as a romantic novelist, at home and relaxed we see a different side to this character full of love, passion and understanding of both men and women.
 A complete contrast to the man we’ve seen and heard previously.

-Simon is holding an art show, and revealed to be a sensitive, sweet type.
-Once reunited with his dog, he and his friend Frank (Cuba Gooding Jr) hear of his dog’s trip down the shute, Simon is visibly upset.
+Simon is holding an art show and is revealed to be a sensitive, sweet type.
+Once reunited with his dog, he and his friend Frank (Cuba Gooding Jr) hear of his dog’s trip down the shute, and Simon is visibly upset.
 After Simon gets a barrage of abuse and leaves the situation.
-Frank takes charge confronting Udall.
-This confrontation shows us the extent of Udall’s apparent fear and anxiety, He edges away from him and he requests not to touch him as he is grabbed by him, Udall shouts racial slurs at Frank.
+Frank takes charge of confronting Udall.
+This confrontation shows us the extent of Udall’s apparent fear and anxiety.
+He edges away from him and requests not to touch him as he is grabbed by him.
+Udall then shouts racial slurs at Frank.

-Connelly’s dates a success and she enters her apartment with a man kissing passionately.
-However the pair are disturbed by some coughing from her son.
-She rushes to his aid, her mother insists Connelly returns to her date.
+Connelly’s date is a success and she enters her apartment with a man kissing passionately.
+However, the pair are disturbed by some coughing from her son.
+She rushes to his aid, and her mother insists Connelly returns to her date.
 However, after an icky moment, her date leaves, no longer interested.
-Simon’s friend finds him a model for his latest art work.
-A model is found, and the sensitive, artist Simon tells this man how he works finding the humanity in that person.
-However the man distracts him, as some friends rob Simon’s place.
-After stumbling upon them, Simon is brutally attacked and left for dead.
-As Simon, is hospitalised, Frank insists Udall looks after Simon’s dog and Udall is shaken, anxious at the thought of this… however he agrees, letting the dog into his perfectly structured routine little realising this small helpful action will change his life for ever.
+Simon’s friend finds him a model for his latest artwork.
+A model is found, and the sensitive, artist Simon tells this man how he works finding humanity in that person.

-This films acting talent was recognised at the Oscars with Jack Nicholson winning Best Actor in a Leading Role.
+This film’s acting talent was recognised at the Oscars with Jack Nicholson winning Best Actor in a Leading Role.
 Additionally, Helen Hunt’s portrayal of Carol won Best Actress.
-Greg Kinnear was nominated sadly missing out to Robin Williams for Best Supporting Actor.
+Greg Kinnear was nominated sadly missing out on Robin Williams for Best Supporting Actor.
 However, if Oscars were given for impersonations, then Kinnear wins the Oscar.
-As do look out for the scenes in this film, where Greg Kinnear mimics his co-star Nicholson, the pitch, drawl and the accent are perfection and it really is as good as Jack gets.
+As do look out for the scenes in this film, where Greg Kinnear mimics his co-star Nicholson, the pitch, drawl and accent are perfect and it really is as good as Jack gets.

 Annual Classic Quotes Blogathon 2017, No 15 and the Always A Bridesmaid Blogathon 2019 No 50

-This film was added to the Flapper Dame’s The Second Annual Classic Quotes Blogathon.
-It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon Jack Nicholson film’s reviewed here are listed as One Flew over the Cuckoos Nest, Mars Attacks and Terms of Endearment.
-Helen Hunt stars in my review of Girls Just Want to Have Fun .
+This film review was added to Flapper Dame’s The Second Annual Classic Quotes Blogathon.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
+Jack Nicholson films reviewed here are listed as Heartburn, One Flew over the Cuckoos Nest, Mars Attacks, Easy Rider, Prizzi’s Honor, The Shining and Terms of Endearment.
+He also features in his own blogathon starting HERE.
+Helen Hunt stars in my reviews of Peggy Sue Got Married and Girls Just Want to Have Fun.
+Greg Kinnear stars in Mystery Men.
+Shirley Knight stars in Juggernaut.
 Greg Kinnear stars in Mystery Men.